 Mars

-- Mars is known as the “Red Planet” due to its iron oxide-rich soil giving it a reddish color.
+- Mars is known as the ‘Red Planet’ because of its iron oxide-rich soil that gives it a reddish color.

 - The planet has the largest volcano in the solar system, Olympus Mons.

-- Mars has a thin atmosphere, primarily composed of carbon dioxide.
+- Mars has a thin atmosphere consisting mainly of carbon dioxide.

 Interesting facts: